Kim is a holistic health coach and a toxic-free lifestyle consultant. She obtained her studies from the Institute for Integrative Nutrition.

-Every year around Easter, I always buy popular chocolates like Cadbury's Cremes, cute rabbit shaped chocolate bars, and Reese's peanut butter cups.
+Every year around Easter, I always buy popular chocolates like Cadbury's Cremes, cute rabbit-shaped chocolate bars, and Reese's peanut butter cups.
 Although I don’t really celebrate the holiday, I still find myself participating by indulging in chocolate candies.

 Now that I’ve learned how easy and healthy it is to make my own chocolate candy, there’s no turning back.
-As much as I still love the original Reese's Candy, I enjoy making healthy replicates of junk food.
+As much as I still love the original Reese's Candy, I enjoy making healthy replicas of junk food.

 I will show you how easy it is to make chocolate using only the healthiest ingredients on earth.
 The best thing about homemade candy is that you know exactly what goes into the candy.